julzaza/wildwitchherbs/_posts/2026-01-16-herbs-for-women-in-their-thirties.md

 Modern wellness collapses women into two narratives:
 - fertility anxiety in the 20s–30s
 - menopausal fear after 40

-Traditional cultures did neither.
+Many modern wellness approaches overlook the thirties as a distinct phase, a gap explored in **[Why Modern Hormone Advice Differs From Folk Medicine](/modern-hormone-advice-vs-folk-medicine/)**.

-They recognized the thirties as the **structural backbone of society** — the years when women held families, food systems, and ritual continuity together.
+Traditional cultures recognized the thirties as the **structural backbone of society** — the years when women held families, food systems, and ritual continuity together.

 Herbs were chosen accordingly.